tersesystems/ocaps/README.md

 - *Brand* for sealing and unsealing capabilities
 - *PermeableMembrane* for revocation as an effect.
 - Macros for *composition*, *attenuation*, *revocable* and *modulating* capabilities.
-- No libraries dependencies ()other than `scala-reflect`)
+- No libraries dependencies (other than `scala-reflect`)

 Documentation can be found at https://wsargent.github.io/ocaps/

-A guide to object capabilities in Scala can be found at https://wsargent.github.io/ocaps/guide.html
+A guide to object capabilities can be found at [http://wsargent.github.io/ocaps/guide/](http://wsargent.github.io/ocaps/guide/)